liyuan-rey/webmail/README.md

-# An WebMail Server Application Using ASP(VBScript)
+# WebMail Server Application for ASP using VBScript

-This is a WebMail Server Application for ASP written in VBScript.
+This is a WebMail server application for ASP written in VBScript.

 I got this application from http://www.iisworks.com, but the website has already not available.